Navigating Germany visas for expats

 Health Insurance Is Not Optional

-Every German visa category requires proof of Krankenversicherung.
-Full stop.
-German authorities do not accept vague printouts or screenshots of a payment page.
-You need a proper policy confirmation letter showing your coverage dates, the scope of cover, and the insurer’s details.
-For expats who are not yet employed in Germany, a private expat health insurance policy is usually the right bridge solution.
-I have used Ottonova myself and recommended them to several people in my network because they operate entirely in English, their documentation arrives fast, and their support team actually picks up the phone.
+Every German visa category requires proof of Krankenversicherung (health insurance coverage).
+German authorities do not accept vague printouts or screenshots of a payment confirmation page.
+You need a proper policy confirmation letter that clearly states your coverage dates, the scope of cover, and the insurer’s full details.
+For expats who are not yet employed in Germany, a private expat health insurance policy is usually the right bridge solution until statutory coverage kicks in.

 🔗